The Drawing Room은 뉴욕과 뉴저지를 기반으로 활동하는 한인 예술가들의 모임입니다. 2009년부터 작업과 전시를 통한 그룹활동을 이어오고 있습니다.

-Creation requires great amounts of positive energy.
-Each member of the Drawing Room is in a different field, but we all enthusiastically pursue creativity, healthy states of mind, and positive energy.
+Although each member of the Drawing Room is in a different field, we all enthusiastically pursue creativity, healthy states of mind, and positive energy.

-Our open-minded conversations stimulate creation.
-The Drawing Room members share honest critique and positive feedback based on trust, and we move forward while affecting and inspiring each other.
+The Drawing Room members share honest opinions and feedback based on trust, and we move forward while encouraging and inspiring each other.
+Our open-minded conversations also stimulate creativity.

 Sung Shin Woman’s University